 Like the changing of the season, I see balloon entertainers abandon their craft to become Santa.
-Months of producing YouTube instructional videos, Facebook posts, and attending balloon conventions are discard like a broken toy in the quest to be the fat, white haired, gift-promising guy.
+Months of producing YouTube instructional videos, Facebook posts, and attending balloon conventions are discarded like a broken toy in the quest to be the fat, white-haired, gift-promising guy.

-Veteran entertainers complain about newbie’s lack of experience, demeanor, and shotty attire.
-Their skill levels may not match the venues grandeur and do not get me started on what they charge.
-Are these word echoed from a balloon entertainer or a professional Santa who hone their craft 365 days of the year?
+Veteran entertainers complain about newbies’ lack of experience, demeanor, and shotty attire.
+Their skill levels may not match the venue’s grandeur and do not get me started on what they charge.
+Are these words echoed from a balloon entertainer or a professional Santa who hone their craft 365 days of the year?

 I can hear the argument now, “You cannot be Santa 365!
 It’s seasonal”.
-Those with closed off minds say the same about balloon entertainment.
+Those with closed-off minds say the same about balloon entertainment.
 When it is your livelihood, you find the paying gig.
-When you are a hobbyist, you seek out the quick easy cash.
+When you are a hobbyist, you seek out quick, easy cash.

 For all the turncoats seeking Christmas cash, run to it like a moth to a flame.
-For this entertainer, I stay true to my heart and twists latex in to the holiday night.
-Gathering all gigs abandoned by Santa’s flight.
+For this entertainer, I stay true to my heart and twists latex into the holiday night.
+I am gathering all gigs abandoned by Santa’s flight.